-- Developed drug response profiling platforms for real-time discoveries of personalized therapies
+- Development of drug response profiling platforms for real-time discoveries of personalized therapies.

-- Established analytical methods for optimal analyses of high throughput drug response profiling
+- Establishment of analytical methods for optimal analyses of high throughput drug response profiling.

-- Primary culturing methods allow for identifying and repurposing drugs that can eradicate individual and subgroups of cancers
+- Primary culturing methods allowing for identification and repurposing drugs that can eradicate cancer stem cells and overcome treatment resistance.

 Combining in vitro drug screens with drug target information and molecular profiles to identify molecular vulnerabilities and effective drug combinations.

-- Combining drug response profiling, drug target information and molecular profiling has allowed us computationally predict and validate new drug combination strategies for individual cancers and cancer subtypes and to build
+- Combining drug response profiling, drug target information and molecular profiling has allowed us computationally predict and validate new drug combination strategies for individual cancers and cancer cell subtypes.

 Targeting RAF kinases in acute myeloid leukemia.